TuentyFaiv/ReactBaseTemplate/README.md

 - `npm run build:vendor` to build only the vendor
 - `npm run build:project` to build only the project

+## Environment variables
+To use environment variables copy the file `.env.example` two times and rename one as `.env.development` and the other as `.env`, the first is for development mode and the second for production mode.

+> ### Note:
+> Never put variables in `.env.example`

 ## Folder architecture

 > - public/